pygeo/pycmbs/notes/restructuring.md

 # QUESTIONS
  * shall `benchmarking` be a part of pycmbs or a standalone project?
+ * shall `colormaps` be a regular pycmbs submodule?

 # SUGGESTIONS
  * increase test coverage (only four submodules are test covered, also incompletely)